-- Although the measure is not currently in use, the Joint Commission plans to use the measure for accreditation purposes and public reporting on its web site by 2017. - There was some discussion by the Committee that Vitamin D therapy might be started prior to definitive documentation of deficiency (given that it usually takes several days to get the results of the Vitamin D test).
+- Although the measure is not currently in use, the Joint Commission plans to use the measure for accreditation purposes and to publicly report performance on its website by 2017. - There was some discussion by the Committee that Vitamin D therapy might be started prior to definitive documentation of deficiency (given that it usually takes several days to get the results of the Vitamin D test).
 The Committee also noted that this measure might encourage hospitals to perform unnecessary or duplicative testing.